Lori Newdick | Revisiting a Heroine: A Retrospective

 Lori Newdick, Untitled, 1998

-Corkin Gallery presents the first major retrospective of photographer Lori Newdick.
-Her work explores queer identities and visual culture.
-Newdick uses the medium to challenge truth and representation.
+Corkin Gallery presents a retrospective of the work of artist Lori Newdick.
+Her work explores queer identities in visual culture.